dancer1325/aws-cli-user-guide/doc_source/cli-usage-skeleton.md

 # AWS CLI skeletons and input files<a name="cli-usage-skeleton"></a>

-Most of the AWS Command Line Interface \(AWS CLI\) commands accept all parameter inputs from a file\.
-These templates can be generated using the `generate-cli-skeleton` option\.
+* input files
+  * uses
+    * parameter inputs of MOST of AWS CLI commands
+  * -- can be generated via the -- `generate-cli-skeleton`

 **Topics**
 + [About AWS CLI skeletons and input files](#cli-usage-skeleton-about)